gsalzer/skelcodes/README.md

    - the *length of the bytecode*
    - the *length of the first code segment* of the bytecode
    - the *number of entry points* (contract methods)

+The fields *last block*, *number of different bytecodes* and *number of deployments* take only deployments before block 14,000,000 into account.

  As an example, the line
 ```